FarizHadi/object-detection-background-modelling/docs/METHODOLOGY.md

 ## Background Modelling Techniques

-This document explains the theoretical background and implementation details of the three experiments.
+This document explains the theoretical background and implementation.

 ## Experiment 1: Consecutive Frame Differencing